 Once sitting on the toilet was normal for him, I gave him a reward only for eliminating in the toilet.
 Eventually, he had to make it to the bathroom without an accident to get the prize.

 When he became used to using the bathroom and was almost completely trained, it was time to begin fading or reducing the rewards.
-To learn about fading rewards, click or touch here.
+Learn more here about fading rewards.

 For a list of possible rewards for your child, see this article.

 I'm not going to tell you that autism potty training is quick and easy.
-It will probably take a year or two, and it requires taking the next step or doing the same thing every day.
+It may take a year or two, and it requires taking the next step or doing the same thing every day.

 Since we're dealing with autism, the principle is this: improvement needs to happen so gradually that our children don't notice much if any change in their habits or routines.